 GMP Deficiencies in Pharmaceutical Industry “Critical and Major deficiencies”

-The findings of a Good Manufacturing Practice (GMP) inspection can have a substantial impact on both your organization and, subsequently, public health.
+The GMP Deficiencies findings of a Good Manufacturing Practice (GMP) inspection can have a substantial impact on both your organization and, subsequently, public health.

-If the deficiencies found are classified as significant, they may necessitate cessation of manufacturing activities and/or product withdrawal from the market.
+If the GMP Deficiencies found are classified as significant, they may necessitate cessation of manufacturing activities and/or product withdrawal from the market.

-In the advent of globalization, harmonized procedures, including the classification of deficiencies, will improve inter-agency consistency and provide transparency throughout the industry.
+In the advent of globalization, harmonized procedures, including the classification of GMP Deficiencies, will improve inter-agency consistency and provide transparency throughout the industry.

-A deficiency that has produced, or leads to a significant risk of producing either a product that is harmful to the patient.
+A GMP Deficiencies that has produced, or leads to a significant risk of producing either a product that is harmful to the patient.

-A “Critical” deficiency also occurs when it is observed that the manufacturer has engaged in fraud, misrepresentation, or falsification of products or data.
+A “Critical” GMP Deficiencies also occurs when it is observed that the manufacturer has engaged in fraud, misrepresentation, or falsification of products or data.

-A “Critical” deficiency may consist of several related deficiencies, none of which on its own may be “Critical”, but which may together represent a ”Critical” deficiency or systems’ failure where a risk of harm was identified and
+A “Critical” GMP Deficiencies may consist of several related deficiencies, none of which on its own may be “Critical”, but which may together represent a ”Critical” deficiency or systems’ failure where a risk of harm was identified and

 should be explained and reported as such.

-A “Critical” deficiency is a serious situation that could result in regulatory action being considered.
+A “Critical” GMP Deficiencies is a serious situation that could result in regulatory action being considered.

 - Lack of sterilization validation (relevant to all sterile products).